-They say these are the of a damaged mind.
+They say are the words of a damaged mind.

 But not I. To me, is insurgency.

-Look upon me: a of a child and a monster.
+upon me: a daughter of a child and a monster.

-Frozen without cold, feeling nothing, unsure, uninspired, veins of air, soul fading into the umbra.
+Frozen without cold, feeling nothing, unsure, uninspired, veins full of air, soul fading the umbra.

 Who are they to say what is when they are broken?
 Who are they to say about us?

-All this, all this, And I want to And leave but dust
+All this, all this, And I to sledgehammer And nothing but dust

 To To To

-Strangled by a Belt Strangled by a Bible Strangled by a Belt Strangled by a Belt Strangled by a Belt by a Bible Belt
+by a Bible Belt Strangled by a Belt Strangled by a Belt by a Bible Belt Strangled by a Belt Strangled by a Belt